nickeubank/ds4humans/10_introduction/30_solving_the_right_problem.md

 What question, if answered, would have helped solve their problem?
 "Given a user's demographics and online behavior, *how much more likely are they to buy a pizza* from LPD if we show them an ad?"

+Or, expressed more succinctly, LPD *thought* their problem was that their ads weren't *getting clicks,* but really their problem was that their ads weren't *driving increased sales*.

 The difference is subtle, but critically important: someone clicking an ad doesn't make Little Papa Dominos any money.
 In fact, someone clicking an ad *and ordering a pizza* doesn't necessarily make LPD any money.
 Why?
 Because they may be someone who would have bought a pizza from LPD anyway, whether you showed them an ad or not.
 In fact, the person who was already thinking of ordering a pizza from LPD is *precisely* the type of person your algorithm may have targeted, and who may have clicked the ad to save themselves a Google search!

 But the person LPD *wants* to show an ad to isn't the person who was already thinking of ordering a pizza from LPD, it's the person who was thinking of a pizza but wasn't sure who to order it from, or the person who wanted dinner but didn't know what to get.
 They may be less likely to click the ad than the person who was about to Google "Little Papa Dominos," but their precisely the type of user who is more likely to buy a pizza from LPD as a result of seeing an ad than they would have been otherwise.